Joe Zelenka

-Joseph John Zelenka (born March 9, 1976) is a former American football long snapper in the National Football League (NFL).
-He was signed by the San Francisco 49ers as an undrafted free agent in 1999.
-He played college football at Wake Forest.
+Joseph John Zelenka (born March 9, 1976) is an American former professional football player who was a long snapper in the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons and was signed by the San Francisco 49ers as an undrafted free agent in 1999.

 Zelenka also played for the Washington Redskins, Jacksonville Jaguars and Atlanta Falcons.

-Early years
+Early life

 Joe started playing football at a very early age in the Catholic Youth Organization football league in northern Ohio, playing for the St. Mary's Chargers (Berea, OH).

 Zelenka attended Benedictine High School (Cleveland, Ohio) and was a letterman in football.
 In football, as a senior, he was given the Coaches' Award and was a second-team All-State selection.

 College career

 Zelenka attended Wake Forest University and in addition to handling longsnapping duties, he was a tight end.
 As a tight end, he finished his career with 25 receptions for 217 yards (8.68 yards per rec, avg.).